Blynk IoT

 Widgets settings

 The Blynk app in Developer Mode enables you to interactively build a custom app by selecting widgets and then configuring them.
-When the app is in End-user Mode it will present the app with widgets to the user with a behavior just like any other native app.
+When the app is in the End-user Mode, it behaves like any other native app, presenting users with the widgets.

-Using the Mobile Dashboard Editor create a UI layout.
-The exact steps vary between iOS and Android - begin by tapping on the Particle device you activated earlier, tap on the wrench icon, and then the + icon to add a widget.
+Using the Mobile Dashboard Editor, create a UI layout.
+The exact steps vary between iOS and Android - start by tapping on the Particle device you activated earlier, tap on the wrench icon, and then the + icon to add a widget.
 Add the following widgets: SuperChart (datastreams V14, V15), Labeled Value (V14), Labeled Value (V15), Button (V16), LED (V17), Labeled Value (V6).

-Tap and hold your finger on a widget and drag it to the desired position.
+Hold and drag a widget to place it in your desired position.
 Use green handles to resize the widget.

 After the widgets are added to the dashboard canvas, you can tap on it to configure it.
 Every widget has Settings and Design options at the bottom of the screen.
 Configure each widget similarly to the dashboard widgets.